-Her research aims to deliver versatile nanoarchitectures as building blocks of bespoke diagnostics, by harnessing high-precision porous silicon fabrication methods, and advances in engineering surface functionalities.
-Their assembly in hierarchical structures, with tuneable surface chemistry, and displayed bioreceptors, is strongly intertwined with the material’s functions.
+Her research aims to deliver versatile nanoarchitectures to build bespoke diagnostics, by harnessing high-precision fabrication methods, and advances in engineering surface functionalities.
+Their assembly in hierarchical structures, with tuneable electrochemical properties and surface chemistry, and displayed bioreceptors, is strongly intertwined with the material’s functions.
 Her interest lies in gathering new knowledge on the relationship between nanoarchitecture/displayed functionalities and function, to design sensors underpinning personalised clinical management of infections.
 The next generation of diagnostics is expected to meet the needs for host-immune response assessment, pathogen-associated and antibiotic resistance biomarkers detection, and monitoring of antibiotic levels.
 The potential of these tools to guide antibiotics choice is foreseen as a key driver toward effective treatment, protecting patients from antibiotics adverse effects, and dwindling antibiotic resistance.